 It was the capital of India until 1911, after which, the capital of the country was shifted to Delhi.
 However, in spite of that Kolkata grew at a very rapid pace and became one of the most prominent metro cities of India.

-1. Belur Math.
-It is a pilgrimage site in Kolkata which is known for its serenity and positivity that is felt by people in the ambience of the place.
+Belur Math is a pilgrimage site in Kolkata which is known for its serenity and positivity that is felt by people in the ambiance of the place.
 People irrespective of their religion and beliefs visit here to seek blessings.

-2. Victoria Memorial.
-It is a symbol of British Raj in the country and was made in the memory of Queen Victoria.
-It is a monument made with white marble and doesn’t fail to mesmerize people by its charm and beauty.
+Victoria Memorial is a symbol of the British Raj in the country and was made in memory of Queen Victoria.
+It is a monument made with white marble and doesn’t fail to mesmerize people with its charm and beauty.

-3. Indian Museum.
-It is known to be the ninth oldest museums in the world and is apparently the largest museum in India.
+Indian Museum is known to be the ninth oldest museum in the world and is apparently the largest museum in India.
 This makes it worth seeing and exploring.
-Here the tourists would be finding a lot of historical artefacts which is sure to make you curious.
+Here the tourists would be finding a lot of historical artifacts which is sure to make you curious.

-By Air.
-Netaji Subhas Chandra Bose International Airport permits the connectivity to the city along with some other countries of Europe.
+Netaji Subhas Chandra Bose International Airport permits connectivity to the city along with some other countries of Europe.
 This domestic terminal is well-connected to the city and major towns.
-Prepaid taxis can be hired from the airport to the Kolkata city.
+Prepaid taxis can be hired from the airport to Kolkata city.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here